 -

-Emerging Trends in Medical Device Prototype Development
+Emerging Trends in Medical Product Prototype Development – AI Integration, Smart Wearables & Digital Health Innovation

 - AI-Assisted Design: Optimizes CAD models, predicts design flaws, and accelerates iterations.